configcat/docs/website/docs/advanced/code-references/bitbucket-pipe.md

 4. Commit & push your changes.

-The code references will be uploaded for each branch in your repository that triggers the pipe.
+Scan reports are uploaded for each branch of your repository that triggers the job.

 ## Available Options